Granny Spike Stitch: 7 Essential Beginner Tips You Need

 Tip 1: Start with a Granny Stitch Foundation Row

-Every granny spike stitch project begins with two to three foundation rows of standard granny stitch (3 DC clusters separated by chain-2 spaces).
-These base rows are crucial because the spikes need established rows to reach down into.
-Work at least two complete rows of regular granny stitch before attempting your first spike — this gives you enough vertical depth for the extended loops to look balanced.
+Every spike project starts with two or three foundation rows of standard granny stitch (3-dc clusters separated by chain-2 spaces).
+Those base rows matter, the spikes need established rows to reach down into.
+Work at least two full rows of regular granny stitch first so the extended loops look balanced.

 Tip 2: Count Down Exactly Two Rows for Consistent Spikes

-The magic of the granny spike stitch lies in consistency.
-When you are ready to create a spike, identify the chain-2 space directly below your current position, then look down one more row to find the chain-2 space two rows beneath.
-Insert your hook through that lower space, yarn over, and pull up a long loop.
-You should have a clearly visible loop that extends well above your current working row before you complete the double crochet.
+The whole thing comes down to consistency.
+When you’re ready for a spike, find the chain-2 space directly below your position, then look one more row down to the chain-2 space two rows beneath.
+Insert your hook there, yarn over, and pull up a long loop, you should see it extend well above your working row before you finish the double crochet.

 The most common beginner mistake here is inconsistently counting rows.
 If one spike reaches down two rows and the next reaches down three, the finished fabric will look uneven and messy.
 Place a stitch marker in the row you are targeting, or simply count the horizontal bars of yarn between your hook and the target space.
 With practice, your fingers will develop a natural feel for the correct depth.
 Consistent spike depth is the single biggest factor in making your granny spike stitch look professional.